lukasz81/szczepan.me/README.md

 7) It's a secure SSL connection over "https://".
 8) Test Driven Development with Jest framework.

-## How to run dev?:git add
+## How to run dev:
 $http-server: to run dev

-$sass --watch css: to watch the whole folder
+$sass --watch css: to watch the whole css directory

-$babel is run, html loads raw js from dist folder
+Babel is run, html loads raw js from /dist directory